2021 - ongoing

 'hibiscus' was shot on my first trip to China, which is of particular significance to me – despite being born and raised in Singapore, I am of Chinese ancestry.

-In Singapore, English is the main language, dialects are banned from mainstream media and I grew up largely consuming Western media.
-Much of China's cultures and customs are foreign to me, and over the course of two months I found myself constantly challenged by the tensions formed between my identity and ethnicity.
+In Singapore, English is the main language, dialects are banned from mainstream media, and as a result, I grew up largely consuming Western media.
+Much of China's cultures and customs are foreign to me, and over the course of two months I found myself challenged by the tensions formed between my identity and ethnicity.